-A foray to the Southwest would not be well-executed without sampling some of the region’s preeminent Mexican food; Sadie’s of New Mexico is just the place to do that.
+A foray into the Southwest would not be well-executed without sampling some of the region’s Mexican cuisine.
+Sadie’s of New Mexico is just the place to do that.
 Serving savory Mexican food since 1954, Sadie’s is now one of the most prominent eateries in the state.

 See Related: Best Restaurants in Santa Fe, New Mexico

 Address: 116 Sutton Pl, Taos Ski Valley, NM 87525